 skip to main content

-About the School of Nursing
+About the College of Nursing

 Mission

 Furthermore, this mission will facilitate individuals, families and groups in achieving the maximum state of well-being through education of highly skilled nurses, research and service.
-The mission of the School will be enhanced through faculty contributions to community service, leadership, practice and research.
+The mission of the college will be enhanced through faculty contributions to community service, leadership, practice and research.

 OUR DEGREES AND PROGRAMS